-Mercy supports National BRA Day, or Breast Reconstruction Awareness Day, which is Wednesday, October 21, 2020.
-It is part of the Breast Reconstruction Awareness USA campaign led by the American Society of Plastic Surgeons and The Plastic Surgery Foundation.
+Mercy supports National BRA Day, or Breast Reconstruction Awareness Day, which is Wednesday, Oct.
+20, 2021.
+It's part of the Breast Reconstruction Awareness USA campaign led by the American Society of Plastic Surgeons and The Plastic Surgery Foundation.

-A big part of this step is education, said Dr. Stephanie Koonce, a breast surgery specialist and plastic surgeon with Mercy Fort Smith.
+A big part is education, said Dr. Stephanie Koonce, a breast surgery specialist and plastic surgeon with Mercy Fort Smith.

 “Breast reconstruction is something that I really feel patients should know about, because when you look at the data, particularly in rural communities, or even in communities where they just don’t have as many plastic surgeons … patients don’t always get offered breast reconstruction,” she said.
 “I think it is absolutely something that is every woman’s basic right to know about.
 It doesn’t mean every woman should have breast reconstruction.
 Everyone needs to know they have that choice.”

 Dr. Koonce said many women don’t realize their insurance covers not just mastectomy but also follow-up breast reconstruction.
 The federal Women’s Health and Cancer Rights Act of 1998 requires most group insurance plans that cover mastectomies to also cover breast reconstruction.
 Many insurance plans will also pay for breast reconstruction after a partial mastectomy or lumpectomy.